How Can I Improve My Company’s Credit Score?

 Now that we’ve had a quick refresher on an SME Credit Score, let’s discuss what you can do to improve your company’s credit score.

 Timely payment of bills is a cornerstone of a healthy credit score.
-Ensure you pay your suppliers, creditors, and service providers on or before the due date.
-Late payments can have a lasting impact on your creditworthiness, so make it a priority to settle invoices promptly.
-Set up a trustworthy accounts payable system, use accounting software to automate payments, and continuously monitor your cash flow.
+Make sure to pay your suppliers, creditors, and service providers by the due date.
+Late payments can negatively influence your company’s credit score.
+Establish a reliable accounts payable system, leverage accounting software to automate these payments, and keep a close eye on your business finances to ensure your business maintains a strong credit profile,

 The Importance Of Compliant Credit Applications and Policies